Here are some of my current projects and freelance roles

 Arts & Wellbeing

-This Royal Society of Edinburgh-funded Network is called COVID as Catalyst for Writing and Discussing Death, Dying and Grief through Objects, Diaries and Collective Archives.
-The Network is developing and supporting 30 Scotland-based writers from across disciplines and genres to write and publish powerful, accessible work.
-I’m participating in the project as a Research Assistant and am developing a Network website to serve as an archive and resource.
-I am also supporting the production of a public symposium due to take place in Glasgow in June 2024.
+DEATHWRITES This Royal Society of Edinburgh-funded Network ran from 2022-2024 and supported 30 Scotland-based writers from across disciplines and genres.
+I participated in the project as a Research Assistant and developed a Network website to serve as an archive and resource.
+I designed and produced a newspaper and assisted with the production of a public symposium in Glasgow in 2024.

 [Here is my archive]